 “They’re almost the same size.
 Our house in Davis is… let’s see, 3,429 minus 3,358 means our house is 71 square feet larger.
 I’d guess it should be larger since we have five bedrooms and your friend’s house has four.”

 “How come it was so much more expensive than our house in Davis?”

-“Hillview is a more expensive area because it has excellent public transit and it’s an easy commute to Silicon Valley and San Francisco.
+“Hillview is a more expensive area because it has excellent public transportation with BART and busses, and it’s an easy commute to Silicon Valley and San Francisco.
 Also, your friend’s house is in a more expensive part of town than where we lived.

 “Okay, now that you wheedled my okay for the pool party tomorrow, let’s find your mom and get her agreement.”

 I grinned.
 “Dad, what would give you the idea I was trying to get you to agree to my going to Jiago’s party before telling Mom about it?”

 He laughed.
 “Because I know you?”
 Then I laughed, too.

 We found Mom in the kitchen, and after hearing about the party she agreed with Dad that I could go.